tula8891/food_nutrition/README.md

 - Streamlit for the amazing web framework
 - Perplexity AI for the image analysis capabilities
 - All contributors who have helped shape this project

-## Problem Statement

-According to the CDC, adult obesity rates have been steadily increasing, highlighting the urgent need for better nutritional management.
-NutriVision AI addresses this challenge by providing instant, accurate nutritional analysis of your meals.